jilsco9/AleTrail/AleTrail/AleTrail.docc/AleTrail.md

 screen with information like the brewery's name, brewery type, location, and contact information.

-This brewery detail screen also has a button to allow the user to add a brewery to their favorites list.
-If they navigate back to the previous screen, and tap the favorites list navigation button, they will see the list of breweries they have favorited from brewery detail.
+The brewery detail screen also has a button to allow the user to add a brewery to their favorites list.
+If they navigate back to the list screen, and tap the favorites list tab button, they will see the list of breweries they have favorited from brewery detail.

-If the user closes and relaunches the app, they will find that they see whichever list (all or favorites) that they were currently viewing.
-They will also find that their favorites list persists.
+Favorite breweries persist between app launches.

 ### Architecture